|

 And we are not opponents, we are in a way just like you, we love children, we want to protect them, we want them to be happy.
 And it’s unfortunate that in a situation where children might be I might get aroused but that doesn’t mean that I will act on it.
 If I’m on the playground maybe some men might be aroused by the mothers who stand there, I don’t know, but you don’t act on it.

-Meg: I agree, I couldn’t agree more.
+MEG: I agree, I couldn’t agree more.
 We often hear people who for some reason fuse impulsivity with minor-attraction, thinking that all people who have a minor-attracted orientation are these ticking time-bombs that are going to offend and the reality is from what we’ve seen, all of the minor-attracted people that we’ve worked with have this capacity to control themselves just like any other person who’s attracted to an adult.

 And so I’m really glad that you bring that up.
 And it leads me to go back to something that you said earlier about how you actually are acknowledging that there’s some risk and so I think that that’s something that people don’t hear a lot.
 They think “Well they’re using the term map or nomap and they’re saying that there’s no risk.”
 And so you’re acknowledging that people that have minor-attractions can be of risk.